 The VHS began with a small group of residents who longed to help Evansville’s animals.
 They worked out of their homes.
 VHS was incorporated in 1957 and designated as a 501(c)(3) nonprofit in November of 1964.
 The first physical location was a small shelter on Buchanan Road on Evansville’s west side, pictured below.
 It was built over top of what was previously a salt water pool (below) and filled in to make room for our shelter and the accompanying pet cemetery.

 For many years, this facility served the community until a capital campaign was launched to build a new facility in the center of the city.
 In June of 2004, the current location on Millner Industrial Drive (at the corner of West Morgan Avenue and Read Street just west of Garvin Park) opened its doors.
 It is named for generous donor Charlotte G. Richardt.
 The new state-of-the-art 20,000 square-foot facility allows us to provide a multitude of services and an exceptional standard of care.

 Since then, the face of animal welfare in the Evansville community has changed dramatically.
 Adoptions & rescue transports have increased while euthanasia has drastically decreased.
 In 2007, the Davidson Rausch Low-Cost Spay & Neuter Clinic opened at the Vanderburgh Humane Society.
 The Clinic has prevented hundreds of thousands of unwanted litters, further contributing to the greater number of lives saved.
 It has provided more than 79,000 spay/neuter surgeries to date.

 The Vanderburgh Humane Society has a long-lasting legacy of saving lives, promoting the human-animal bond, and raising the level of respect for animals in our community.
-2017 will mark the shelter’s 60th anniversary and the Spay & Neuter Clinic’s 10th anniversary.
+The summer of 2017 marks the shelter’s 60th anniversary and the Spay & Neuter Clinic’s 10th anniversary.
 The VHS looks forward to a new chapter of growth and outreach to increase their impact for local animals for decades to come.

 Leading our community to eliminate pet overpopulation through Spay/Neuter, Adoption, and Humane Education.